Ride-The-Lightning/RTL/docs/Eclair-setup.md

 * Modify the RTL conf file per the example file below

 Ensure that the follow values are correct per your config:
-* `lnImplementation` - This should be `ECLR`, indicating that RTL is connecting to an Eclair node.
+* `lnImplementation` - This should be `ECL`, indicating that RTL is connecting to an Eclair node.
 * `lnServerUrl` - complete url with ip address and port of the eclair server.
 * `multiPass` - Specify the password (in plain text) to access RTL.
 This password will be hashed and not stored as plain text.
 * `configPath` (Mandatory) - Full path of the folder containing `eclair.conf` including the file name for the basic password authentication through `eclair.api.password`.